is-leeroy-jenkins/BudgetPy/README.md

 | [Scikit-Learn](https://github.com/scikit-learn/scikit-learn)        | Machine learning in Python					                                                                          |
 | [OpenAI](https://github.com/openai/openai-python) 	                 | The official Python library for the OpenAI API							                                                    |

-___
+> **Disclaimer**: This is for analytical exploration, research, and education purposes.
+> This is **not** an official government product; validate against authoritative sources before use.

 ## 📝 License

-BudgetPy is published under the [MIT General Public License v3](https://github.com/is-leeroy-jenkins/BudgetPy/blob/main/LICENSE).
+- BudgetPy is published under the [MIT General Public License v3](https://github.com/is-leeroy-jenkins/BudgetPy/blob/main/LICENSE).